|

 on the bottom along the sandy edges of hard

-substrate, seemingly everywhere except in the
+substrate, seemingly everywhere except in

-most turbid or muddy environments.
+the most turbid or muddy environments.
+The

-The sand gobies are particularly difficult
+sand gobies are particularly difficult to

-examination of marking patterns is required
+of marking patterns is required to distinguish

-to distinguish the species.
-This becomes
+the species.
+This becomes even more difficult

-that have not developed their species-specific
+for smaller juveniles that have not developed

-marking patterns.
 The other group of Coryphopterus,

 the hovering masked and glass gobies, are